loginom/loginom-help-en-omegat/data/processors/func/calc-func/logic.md

 * Antecedent - logical expression.
 * Value1.
-* Value2 - numeric expressions or expressions of the Date/time type
+* Value2 - numeric expressions or expressions of the Date/time type.

 Returns Value1 if the Antecedent is true or Value2 if it is false.